Rast & Gasser M1898: Operation

 The Rast & Gassers featured some new elements of revolver design, as well as older elements already obsolete at the time of its manufacture.
 A solid-frame double-action revolver, it had a loading-gate through which individual cartridges were loaded and extracted by an extractor rod.
 The firing pin was located on a transfer piece on the frame of the revolver rather than the hammer, an advancement at the time.
 Its ammunition was similar to but not interchangeable with that of the 8mm French Ordnance.

 The cylinder could be removed by pulling down on a spring loaded screw and withdrawing the axis pin/ejector rod.

 Loading

 To load the M1898 the user must rotate the loading gate back, exposing the rear of the cylinder.
 Doing this disengages the hammer from the trigger, but the cylinder will still rotate if the trigger is squeezed.
 This feature makes loading much easier and faster.
-Cartridges are then inserted into the cylinder and the trigger squeezed top present the next empty chamber.
+Cartridges are then inserted into the cylinder and the trigger squeezed to present the next empty chamber.
 After all the slots have been loaded, the loading-gate is closed by pushing it forward.
 The hammer is then rotated all the way back to the full-cocked position ready for firing.

 To unload the M1898, the loading gate is rotated backwards to expose the back of the cylinder.
-The user then rotates the knurled handle of the ejector rod outwards, which can then be pushed backwards to punch out the spend casing from each cylinder chamber.
+The user then rotates the knurled handle of the ejector rod outwards, which can then be pushed backwards to punch out the spent casing from each cylinder chamber.